 Tanzania is Africa's ultimate safari destination.
 An estimated 14,000–15,000 lions still roam the country, a figure four-times greater than that of the nearest contender (South Africa with around 3,500), and the Serengeti is undoubtedly the best place in the world for lion sightings.
 However, the Ngorongoro Conservation Area reputedly supports the densest concentration of predators in Africa.
 The resident lion population has fluctuated greatly ever since records were maintained, partly as a result of migration in and out of the crater, but primarily because of the vulnerability of the concentrated and rather closed population to epidemics.
 The crater’s lions might be encountered just about anywhere, and are generally very relaxed around vehicles.

-© Benh LIEU SONG, Wikimedia Commons
+Kenya is undoubtedly one of the world's finest wildlife destinations © Benh LIEU SONG, Wikimedia Commons

-Lion is common in several Kenyan reserves, nowhere more so than the Masai Mara.
+Lions are common in several Kenyan reserves, nowhere more so than the Masai Mara.
 An estimated 250–300 lions have territories within the reserve’s boundaries, one of the highest population densities anywhere in Africa, and good sightings are practically guaranteed, with a high chance of encountering prides comprising a dozen or more individuals on a kill.
 A word of warning, though: the Masai Mara has a reputation for being too touristy and overcrowded, and it’s certainly not unusual to find yourself jogging for space with half a dozen other vehicles circling a lion pride.

 The main attraction of Kruger is of course its abundant wildlife, which includes significant populations of all the members of the eagerly sought Big Five, and it has southern Africa’s largest lion population, hosting an estimated 1,500 to 2,000 predators.
 The Central Kruger is the best part of the park for lion kills, which also often attract jackals and hyenas, and the open habitat is ideal for cheetah that can be seen within a 10km radius of camp.